ddorenDK/kea-final-exam/README.md

 # Work In Progress

 ## Python
-- The python script should generate a json file with all the materials
+- The python program should generate a json file with all the materials
 - Progress can be tracked in the app.py file, named so because it's pleasant to the eye
 - ~~Currently rewriting and testing the whole thing using tabula as the main pdf tool, then it'll be restructured~~
 - ~~Currently testing pdfplumber~~
-- The script will use pdfplumber as the tool for extracting data from pdfs
+- The project will use pdfplumber as the tool for extracting data from pdfs

 ### Current Iteration:
   - Restructure everything
   - Add option for debug
   - Improve Comments & Readability
-  - Add the option for arguments
+  - Add the option for argument

 ## Docker*
 - Only used during development.